What are hallucinations?

-Hallucinations are sensations that appear real but are created by your mind.
+Hallucinations are sensory experiences that appear real but are created by your mind.
 They can affect all five of your senses.
 For example, you might hear a voice that no one else in the room can hear or see an image that isn’t real.

-For example, you might see a person who is not in the room or flashing lights that no one else can see.
+For example, you might see a person who’s not in the room or flashing lights that no one else can see.

 Olfactory hallucinations involve your sense of smell.
 You might smell an unpleasant odor when waking up in the middle of the night or feel that your body smells bad when it doesn’t.

-Auditory hallucinations are among the most common.
+Auditory hallucinations are among the most common type of hallucination.
 You might hear someone speaking to you or telling you to do certain things.
 The voice may be angry, neutral, or warm.

 Tactile hallucinations involve the feeling of touch or movement in your body.
 For example, you might feel that bugs are crawling on your skin or that your internal organs are moving around.
 You might also feel the imagined touch of someone’s hands on your body.

-Other conditions that can cause hallucinations include:
+Other conditions can also cause hallucinations.
+These can include:

 - high fevers, especially in children and the elderly